cnpem/epics-in-docker/README.md

 dependencies will also be copied.

-Some Docker versions don't use [BuildKit](https://docs.docker.com/build/buildkit/) by default, and it is necessary to enable it, for instance, by exporting `DOCKER_BUILDKIT=1` when building the IOC image, because the classic builder goes through all stages even when they are not needed or are known to fail.
+Some Docker versions don't use [BuildKit](https://docs.docker.com/build/buildkit/) by default, and it can be more efficient to enable it, for instance, by exporting `DOCKER_BUILDKIT=1` when building the IOC image, because the classic builder goes through all stages even when they are not needed.

 Additional build and runtime packages to be installed can be listed in `args`, under the `BUILD_PACKAGES` and `RUNTIME_PACKAGES` keys, respectively.
 It is not